The Hackathon Skill

 Challenge

-It also had to behave the same way across the three places I build with Claude — chat, Cowork, and Claude Code — without three forks of the workflow.
+Documentation slows builders down.
+The capture system had to run during the build without adding friction, and behave the same way across chat, Cowork, and Claude Code without three forks of the workflow.

 Execution

-Six templates so every run produces the same structure: LOG.md, INVENTORY.md, transcript.md, project README, project page draft, and a card-meta JSON.
+Six templates so every run produces the same structure: LOG.md, INVENTORY.md, transcript.md, README, project page draft, and a card-meta JSON.

 Hackathon #001 is the skill itself.
 The first run produced this page.